 Academic Publications CV (as Marc Michaels)

 I have just passed my PhD at the Faculty of Asian and Middle Eastern Studies at Cambridge University (Fitzwilliam College) related to my scribal studies and Hebrew manuscripts.
 Below are my publications that relate to this element of my work, together with links.
+Books, forthcoming and published articles.
 As well as the materials published by others, I have also self-published a number of non and semi-academic works - see www.kulmus.co.uk for details.

 Books